platformps/AD-SBA-CoreJava-Hibernate-JUnit-Learner/README.md

 Valid students are able to register for any course in the system as long as they are not already registered.

+### Submission Guideline
+After completing all of the tasks or requirements, show it to the instructor and convert your project into a zip file.
+Upload the zip file to Canvas.
+**(NOTE: Do not upload / push on github)**

 ### Maven Project Requirements:

 - [Amazon Corretto 17 JDK](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)